What is a fiction writing coach?

 Fiction writing resources for you!

-How to write a book: Whether you’re writing a novel, a memoir, or a nonfiction book, this article offers steps that will explain the basics of book-writing.
+How to Write a Book: Whether you’re writing a novel, a memoir, or a nonfiction book, this article offers the basic steps of book-writing.

-5 Fabulous tips for plotting your novel: Plot.
+5 Fabulous Tips for Plotting Your Novel: Plot.
 Easy for some.
 Hard for many.
-The tips in this article will help you finesse the underlying events that propel your characters (and your readers!) forward.
+This article will help you harness the power of the events that propel your characters (and your readers!) forward.

 The Plot Clock: Here, you’ll find an introduction to what I consider the most valuable approach to creating a strong, compelling plot.

-WRITING FICTION, by Gotham Writers Workshop: [In this book], you’ll find: The fundamental elements of fiction craft―character, plot, point of view, ―explained clearly and completely; key concepts illustrated with passages from great works of fiction; and exercises that let you immediately apply what you learn to your own writing.
+WRITING FICTION, by Gotham Writers Workshop: [In this book], you’ll find: The fundamental elements of fiction―character, plot, point of view, ―explained clearly; key concepts illustrated with great works of fiction; and exercises that help you apply what you learn to your own writing.

-WRITE YOUR SHORT STORY, by Lorena A. Falcòn: Whether you’re a beginner or a published writer always looking for new ideas, this little book is for you!
-After a quick introduction to short stories and their elements, you’ll find tips on short story writing and a list of 101 ideas for your next short story.
+WRITE YOUR SHORT STORY, by Lorena A. Falcòn: Whether you’re a beginner or a published writer, you’ll find tips on short story writing and a list of 101 ideas for your next short story in this helpful book.

 THE EMOTIONAL CRAFT OF FICTION, by Donald Maas: If you want to write strong fiction, you must make your readers feel.
-The reader’s experience must be an emotional journey of its own, one as involving as your characters’ struggles, discoveries, and triumphs are for you.
-This book, by a true story genius, will help you learn to take your reader on a satisfying emotional journey.
+Your reader’s experience must be an emotional journey as involving as your characters’ struggles, discoveries, and triumphs.
+This bookwill help you learn to take your reader on a satisfying emotional journey.

 A few of the fiction writers who’ve included me in their acknowledgements